j-chen005/COVID19-Mental-Health-Analysis/README.md

 - Scikit-learn 1.2.2

 ## Paper
-[The paper](https://ieeexplore.ieee.org/document/9995512) for this project was published in the 2022 IEEE Bioinformatics and Biomedicine (BIBM) conference in Las Vegas.
+[The paper](https://ieeexplore.ieee.org/document/9995512) for this research was published in the 2022 IEEE Bioinformatics and Biomedicine (BIBM) conference in Las Vegas.

 ## Methods
 I used two public datasets for training: